MariGsp/Court-Counter/README.md

 # CourtCounter
-Second project of the Udacity Android Basics course: Practice set "Making an app interactive".
+Independent project: Practice set "Making an app interactive".
 App for tracking scores in a basketball game.